systemli/userli/hugo/content/update/_index.md

 alwaysopen = true
 +++

+When updating to a new userli version, please take a look at `UPGRADE.md` to see whether manual steps are required.

-To update Userli just download the latest version and run these commands:
+To automatically update the database schema of userli, run these commands:

     # Warm up cache
     bin/console cache:warmup